Doxuno

 Room 3, 22 Oak Avenue, Leeds LS1 4BT

-This Licence to Occupy (this "Licence") is entered into as of 2026-05-01 between James Hartley of 22 Oak Avenue, Leeds LS1 4BT (the "Licensor") and Sophie Turner (the "Licensee").
-This Licence grants a personal permission to occupy.
-It does not grant exclusive possession and is not intended to create a tenancy within the test in Street v Mountford [1985] AC 809 or an assured or assured shorthold tenancy under section 1 of the Housing Act 1988.
+This Licence to Occupy (this "Licence") is made on 2026-06-01 between James Hartley of 22 Oak Avenue, Leeds LS1 4BT (the "Licensor") and Sophie Turner (the "Licensee").
+This Licence grants the Licensee a personal permission to occupy the Property identified below.
+It does not grant exclusive possession, applying the test in Street v Mountford [1985] AC 809 and the sham-licence principles in Antoniades v Villiers [1990] 1 AC 417.
+It is not an assured or assured shorthold tenancy within the meaning of section 1 of the Housing Act 1988, and is not an Assured Periodic Tenancy under the Housing Act 1988 as amended by the Renters' Rights Act 2025 (in force 1 May 2026).
 The parties agree as follows:

 1.